 Earning a commission for advice is a clear conflict of interest.
 It’s important to work with advisors providing unbiased advice that is in your best interest, and not simply selling you investment products.

-Confusingly in Centennial, DTC , there are some advisors who are fee-based (not fee-only) who are dual-registered financial advisors.
-This means that they are registered as both investment advisors and brokers and can wear either hat.
+Confusingly in Centennial, DTC , there are some advisors who do fiduciary financial advisory investment services in Denver are fee-based (not fee-only) who are dual-registered financial advisors.
+This means that they are registered as both fiduciary investment advisors and brokers and can wear either hat.
 Because of this duality, it may not be clear which hat they are wearing when you go into a product.
 When meeting with you, a dual-registered advisor may act as your fiduciary one minute and as a salesperson the next.

 This is why it’s key to ask any potential advisor, “If I work with you, will you be my legal fiduciary for all accounts with you?”
 Otherwise, there are clear conflicts of interest in the advice they provide.
 In our experience, most people falsely believe that all advisors are legally required to act in their client’s best interests.
 This wrong assumption has exposed people to biased and costly advice from advisors who put their own interest before investors.

 Not all advisors are required to put you first.
 Only fiduciary financial advisors are required to act in your best interest.
 When choosing a financial advisor in Centennial, DTC for fiduciary financial planning you should ask him or her very directly, “Are you a fiduciary?”
 If you hear anything but a direct answer, it’s possible they have a toe in the commission pond.
 If the advisor tells you they are a fiduciary, ask them to show that to you in writing.

 Find Out Everything About The Day You Were Born!

 What were the most popular baby names?
 What day of the week was it?
 How much was a loaf of bread?